saulpierotti/markdown_notebook/BDP.md

 * OIDC/OAuth is used in most web services like Google, Facebook, Microsoft, GitHub
 * JSON Web Token is an open standard for securely transmitting information as JSON objects
 	* JWT are usually signed and, if required, encrypted
+	* A JWT contains an header, a payload and a signature
+	* The header and payload are converted with base64 encoding
+	* The signature uses an hashing algorithm to combine header, payload and a secret from the signer
+	* If the signature does not match the content, the JWT is rejected
 * Why to prefer OAuth, OIDC, and JWT to other solutions?
 	* They are widely used, standard, not bound to any specific authentication system
 	* They are scalable since they rely on distributed verification of access and identity tokens